 Many, many people love sourdough bread.
 Eating it is one thing, though.
 Getting started with baking sourdough bread can be daunting.
 Not only that, it can be extremely expensive when it comes to tools, so I decided to make this recipe that only requires tools you already have in your kitchen.
 This is my recipe for a simple artisan sourdough bread.

-Which means that you will only need tools that you already have in your kitchen, a bag of bread flour from your supermarket, some water from your tap and some table salt.
+This means that you will only need tools that you already have in your kitchen, a bag of bread flour from your supermarket, some water from your tap, and some table salt.

 You will need an active starter, so go read here if you want to make your own.